Lilli Beth Comes Downstairs

 “Are you sure, Lilli Beth?
 Are you sure you want me to do this?”

 “Yes.
 I’m sure.
-Mommy doesn’t care, and I want Allison to be my mommy.”
+Mommy doesn’t care, and I want Allison to be my new mommy.”

-I was about to call her when I heard a thump.
+I was about to call her again when I heard a thump.

-Pushing open the door, I saw Lilli Beth’s body on the floor, an ivory mist covering her.
-It covered her, but was still moving, roiling in on itself.
-When it stopped, it kept hovering for a long moment, then seeped into her as if she were a sponge.
+Pushing open the door, I saw Lilli Beth’s body on the floor, an alabaster mist covering her, moving over her body, a vaporous cloud roiling in on itself.
+When it stopped, it hovered for a long moment, then seeped into her as if she were a sponge.

 The room was freezing, and what I was watching was so surreal that I didn’t even scream.